hp633/Final_project/README.md

-\# Dosa Restaurant REST API
+Dosa Restaurant REST API

-\## Project Overview
+Project Overview

 This project is a REST API backend for a fictional Dosa Restaurant, built using FastAPI and SQLite.

-The API provides full CRUD (Create, Read, Update, Delete) functionality for customers, items,
+The API provides full CRUD (Create, Read, Update, Delete) functionality for customers, items and orders.

-and orders.

-The application uses a relational SQLite database with primary and foreign key constraints to

-maintain data integrity between customers, items, and orders.
+The application uses a relational SQLite database with primary and foreign key constraints to maintain data integrity between customers, items, and orders.

 ---

-\## Technologies Used
+Technologies Used

 \- Python 3